 Microwave & Oven Whole Squash Method – This method is good for those that want oven cooked flavor, but (like me) have arthritic hands and cannot cut through a raw squash.
 Poke the squash several times with a sharp knife.
 Microwave, in a casserole dish, on high for 10 minutes and allow it to set 15 minutes.
 Slice in half and remove the seeds.
 Bake upside down with a little water in a 375°F oven for about 20-30 minutes or until the squash is soft and easily pierced with a fork.
 Remove from the oven and tine through the strands.

 Relaxed Forget About It Microwave Method – Pierce the squash about 10 times, place in a casserole dish and microwave for 15-20 minutes.
 The exact time depends on the wattage of your microwave.
 Forget about it for an hour or more.
 Go shopping or clean the living room.
 Suddenly remember that the squash is still in the microwave.
-Remove it, slice it, scoop the seeds and pulp, and tine the strands.
+Remove it if it is easily pierced with a knife.
+Nuke a few more minutes if it is not ready but it should be just fine.
+Slice it in half, scoop the seeds and pulp, and tine the strands.